 - Interest in VR/AR/MR and scientific/data visualization from non-technical and technical backgrounds.

 - All majors are encouraged to apply.
 There is no minimum GPA but applicants are expected to demonstrate a strong interest and passion for research.

 - Applicant must be a U.S. citizen or permanent resident of the United States.

 - Accepted students must complete the 8-weeks program and all requirements, which includes attending seminars, project reports, presentations, project website updates, etc.

 - Women and members of under-represented groups are especially encouraged to apply.

-Funding is available for 10 undergraduate students in Summer 2022.
-All applications submitted before the priority application deadline of February 18, 2022 were fully considered.
-Applications are closed for the Summer 2022 program.
+Funding is available for 10 undergraduate students in Summer 2023.
+All applications submitted before the priority application deadline of January 31, 2023 will be fully considered.
 You will require the following application materials as specified below:

 - Please have a look at the list of research mentors and projects and use this as a guide in completing your application.
-Your letter of interest, which is requested within the application, should specify two or three projects of interest and explain why you are suitable.
+Your letter of interest, which is requested within the application, should include the top two projects of interest and explain why you are suitable.

 - In addition to the application, you must provide contact information for two faculty/research advisors at your institution, who will be sent a reference form to complete online.
-We advise that you obtain a recommendation from at least one faculty/research advisor (ideally from your home institution) who should confirm that they would like to be involved in your mentoring during and after the summer program.
+We advise that you obtain a recommendation from at least one faculty/research mentor (ideally from your home institution or prior internship).

 REU Participants 2022